dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * another has default, but extends the first
 * no compilation error and ambiguity
 * implementing `X` is redundant because it's already included into `Y`
+* Yet for other way around if interface A extends B but redeclare `default` method as `abstract` - out class would have to redeclare such method
 ```java
 interface X {
     String name();